HTTP Request

 GET

 method to retrieve the value.
-The Request URL is the provided API address to get the phone number; on this website, the address format is:http://ktool.site/api/v1/thueso/detail?tokenid={my token}&code={codeID from the phone number retrieval data}
+The Request URL is the provided API address to get the phone number; on this website, the address format is:http://ktool.site/api/v1/thueso/detail?tokenid={your token}&code={codeID from the phone number retrieval data}

-, I can adjust the options to complete the API address, for example:http://ktool.site/api/v1/thueso/detail?tokenid=65170ce2bf4d11f4acfb99f45&code={{variables.bien.codeID}}
+, you can adjust the options to complete the API address, for example:http://ktool.site/api/v1/thueso/detail?tokenid=65170ce2bf4d11f4acfb99f45&code={{variables.bien.codeID}}

 After performing the query, the returned value will be in the following format: